RTPdesign/full-stack-javascript-assignments/src/javascript/intro/grammer/control-flow/conditionals/README.md

 # Conditionals

 > Why do we need conditionals?
 What do we do day to day to use conditionals in our language?
 What are some examples of a conditional statement?
+    Conditional statements are used to perform different actions based on different conditions.
+    We use conditionals to perform different actions for different decisions.
+    Examples are:
+    if to specify a block of code to be executed, if a specified condition is true else to specify a block of code to be executed, if the same condition is false else if to specify a new condition to test, if the first condition is false switch to specify many alternative blocks of code to be executed

 ### Requirements